i was diagnosed with diabetes this morning and have spent the rest of the day writing css

 - i want the russian one

-- the thing i remember to comfort me that they aren't going to inject me with 5g and make me a magnet is that if they really wanted to get something inside me they would simply put it in the water supply
+the thing i remember to comfort me that they arenβt going to inject me with 5g and make me a magnet is that if they really wanted to get something inside me they would simply put it in the water supply

-- anyway i need to make coffee now. please enjoy unidentified
+anyway i need to make coffee now. please enjoy unidentified

-- if you listen with your eyes closed it's the 14 minute first half of a story of first contact
+- if you listen with your eyes closed itβs the 14 minute first half of a story of first contact

-- musically speaking, i mean. it's not like a word story. just pure vibes
+- musically speaking, i mean. itβs not like a word story. just pure vibes

-- if you listen with your eyes closed it's the 14 minute first half of a story of first contact
+- if you listen with your eyes closed itβs the 14 minute first half of a story of first contact

 did that thing today where i blow away my whole linux partition and start again

-it's some kind of extreme sport; recreational crisis zone
+itβs some kind of extreme sport; recreational crisis zone

-effortless to get to a system that would normally take me an hour or two on
+i tried qubesos, it was unusable on my laptop. now iβve installed manjaro. manjaro is remarkably good. btrfs, encrypted boot. it was almost effortless to get to a system that would normally take me an hour or two on vanilla arch.

-i'd like some vanilla ice cream, but they would saw my feet off.
+iβd like some vanilla ice cream, but they would saw my feet off.

-going to start referring to this decade as "the doubles", sorry
+going to start referring to this decade as βthe doublesβ, sorry

 Q: what do these things have in common?: